 Reporting to Parents

 During the Autumn and Spring terms, parents are invited to attend Parents’ Evenings to discuss how their child is progressing and what he/she needs to do to achieve end of year expectations.
 The meeting allows parents and teachers to set targets and to consider other information about learning and progress.
 Parents are always encouraged to contact their child’s class teacher, should they wish to discuss any aspect of their child’s education.

 A written report is provided annually (during the Summer term) in line with government requirements.
 This outlines attainment in relation to national expectations.

-Ms Varney is the SENDcO at Dovecot Primary School and, in addition to teaching her own class, is responsible for the arrangements in school to ensure that the needs of children with SEND are identified and their needs met.
+Miss Buckle is the SENDCo at Dovecot Primary School and, in addition to teaching her own class, is responsible for the arrangements in school to ensure that the needs of children with SEND are identified and their needs met.
 We use a wide range of support strategies to meet the needs of individuals, including pupils working in smaller groups and having additional (adult) support.
 We have a comprehensive SEND Policy which is available in the relevant section of our website.